embedded-software-laboratory/embeddedRTPS-STM32/readme.md

 #### Setup on Linux
 1. Connect the STM32 to your computer using a ethernet cable.
-2. Ensure all firewalls are disable (probably a OSX issue)
+2. Ensure all firewalls are disable. (probably an OSX issue)
-3. Manually assign an IP address (and subnet mask) to the STM32 <br>
+3. Manually assign an IP address (and subnet mask) to the STM32. <br>
    (for example: IP:192.168.0.1, subnet: 255.255.255.0)
-4. (It may be necessary to disable other network connections, like wifi, if the chosen IP address is in your local network, necessary with the example adresses provided here)
+4. (It may be necessary to disable other network connections, like wifi, if the chosen IP address is in your local network, necessary with the example adresses provided here.)

 #### Executing the Test

-1. Flash a configuration to the STM32
+1. Flash a configuration to the STM32.
-2. The debugger will halt on the first line of the main method, press either F8 or the Resume button
+2. The debugger will halt on the first line of the main method, press either F8 or the Resume button.
-3. The STM32 should now wait for a subscriber match (to verify this flash the debug configuration and execute steps one and two, then halt the debugger after a couple of seconds after clicking resume in step 2, the debugger should halt on line 495)
+3. The STM32 should now wait for a subscriber match (to verify this flash the debug configuration and execute steps one and two, then halt the debugger after a couple of seconds after clicking resume in step 2, the debugger should halt on line 495).
-4. Execute the `embedded_rtps_test` executable in the linux/build folder
+4. Execute the `embedded_rtps_test` executable in the linux/build folder.
 5. The executable will then send test data to the STM32 and the STM32 should respond to by returning other test data of the following form: <br>
 ```
 Received message from STM32 with len:10